Xrysnow/LuaSTG-x/README.md

 4. Generate project using CMake ([instructions](https://github.com/cocos2d/cocos2d-x/blob/v4/cmake/README.md)).
    - If your target is Android platform, just open `frameworks/runtime-src/proj.android` with Android Studio.
-   - If your target is macOS platform, add `-GXcode` parameter to cmake.
+   - If your target is macOS platform, add `-GXcode` parameter to CMake.
-   - If your target is IOS platform, you can search for a bash script that helps to configure cmake.
+   - If your target is IOS platform, you can search for a bash script that helps to configure CMake.
    - If your target is macOS/IOS platform, you need to open `project setting -> TARGETS -> LuaSTG-x -> Build Phases -> Copy Files` and check `Code Sigh On Copy` for frameworks.
+   - If your target is Linux platform, you need to execute `frameworks/cocos2d-x/install-deps-linux.sh` before using CMake.
+It's recommended to add `-GNinja` parameter to use `ninja` since default `make` is very slow.

 5. Compile with your target compiler.